paletta-labs/SharCy/README.md

 # SharCy
-Simple standalone encryption tool to securely backup important TXT/CSV files.
+A simple standalone encryption tool designed to securely backup your important TXT and CSV files.
+This tool ensures that your sensitive data remains confidential and protected from unauthorized access.